-Standards, interpretations and amendments to existing standards that have been published as mandatory for later accounting periods but are not yet effective and have not been adopted early by the Group:
+Standards, interpretations and amendments to existing standards that have been published as mandatory for later accounting periods but are not yet effective and have not been adopted early by the Group.
+The Group does not currently believe the adoption of these standards or interpretations would have a material impact on the consolidated results or financial position of the Group.